ali-alzaiat/URL-monitor-backend/README.md

 # URL-monitor-backend
-An API server to monitor the uptime, availability and average response time for URLs.
+An API server to monitor the uptime, availability and average response time for URLs using Node.js.